roljohntorralba/chronosort/README.md

 ## Overview

-ChronoSort analyzes file creation and modification dates, then organizes them into folders named with the date (YYYY-MM-DD format).
+ChronoSort analyzes file dates using multiple sources - prioritizing EXIF metadata from photos for accuracy, then falling back to file creation and modification dates.
+It organizes files into folders named with the date (YYYY-MM-DD format).
 Perfect for organizing photos, documents, downloads, or any collection of files that need chronological organization.

+### Smart Date Detection
+- **Photos**: Reads EXIF metadata (DateTimeOriginal, DateTimeDigitized, DateTime) for camera capture dates
+- **Other Files**: Uses file system creation/modification timestamps
+- **Fallback**: Gracefully handles files without metadata

 ## Projects